8 Creative and Innovative Summer Fundraising Ideas

 6. Ice cream social

-- A lavish toppings bar
+- A loaded toppings bar

 7. Outdoor movie night